Daron Acemoglu

-Kamer Daron Acemoğlu (Note: /tr/; Տարոն Աճեմօղլու) (born September 3, 1967) is a Turkish-American economist of Armenian descent who has taught at the Massachusetts Institute of Technology since 1993, where he is currently the Elizabeth and James Killian Professor of Economics, and was named an Institute Professor at MIT in 2019.
-He received the John Bates Clark Medal in 2005, and the Nobel Prize in Economics in 2024.
+Kamer Daron Acemoğlu (Note: /tr/; Տարոն Աճեմօղլու) (born September 3, 1967) is a Turkish-American economist of Armenian descent who has been at the Massachusetts Institute of Technology since 1993, where he is currently the Elizabeth and James Killian Professor of Economics.
+He was named an Institute Professor at MIT in 2019.
+His primary research fields include political economy, development economics, and labor economics.
+He received the John Bates Clark Medal in 2005, and the Nobel Memorial Prize in Economic Sciences in 2024.

 Acemoglu ranked third, behind Paul Krugman and Greg Mankiw, in the list of "Favorite Living Economists Under Age 60" in a 2011 survey among American economists.
 In 2015, he was named the most cited economist of the past 10 years per Research Papers in Economics (RePEc) data.
 According to the Open Syllabus Project, Acemoglu is the third most frequently cited author on college syllabi for economics courses after Mankiw and Krugman.

-In 2024, Acemoglu, James A. Robinson, and Simon Johnson were awarded the Nobel Memorial Prize in Economic Sciences for their comparative studies in prosperity between states and empires.
+In 2024, Acemoglu, Simon Johnson, and James A. Robinson were awarded the Nobel Memorial Prize in Economic Sciences for their comparative studies in prosperity between states and empires.
 He is regarded as a centrist with a focus on institutions, poverty and econometrics.